Dilith99/IoT-Based-Farm-Monitoring-/README.md

-# Code for the Electronic Components
+# Codes for the Electronic Components

 Name  : Wijethilake D.L